-Best Things to Do in Alba Iulia and Around
+Best Things to Do in Alba Iulia and Around the City

 Alba Iulia or ‘the other capital’ is one of the most interesting travel destinations in Romania.
 Its wonderful citadel has enough attractions to keep you occupied a full day, and the entire Alba county is a labyrinth of ancient and medieval monuments, caves and mountains, beautiful villages and endless options for having fun.

-Our guide to the best things to do in Alba Iulia and around will help you explore this beautiful land from Transylvania.
+Our guide to the best things to do in Alba Iulia and around the city will help you explore this beautiful land from Transylvania.
 It includes the most iconic attractions and the best activities you can do in the area, so start reading and planning your next vacation.

 Visit Alba Iulia Citadel

 It goes without saying that the citadel is the heart of Alba Iulia, its main and must-see attraction.
 It’s such an amazing place that for sure you’ll want to spend as much time as possible here.
 We recommend one full day if you want to cover the entire citadel and its most famous landmarks: the Baroque gates, the Catholic Cathedral, the Orthodox Cathedral, the Union Museum and the Union Hall, the ancient and medieval fortifications.
 Of course, you can’t miss the change of guards that takes place every day at 12 pm in front of the third gate.

 The best option to cover the citadel is on foot, but you can also rent bikes and even take horseback riding lessons.
 Try the delicious lemonades and pies for sale at the food trucks.